-- 1. Jupiter kilns are custom packed because there are so many variations. - 2.
-You will most likely find a foam mold on top of the body that also holds the kiln base slab. - 3.
-The stand and instruction manual are typically packed in a separate box packed beside the kiln body and shrink wrapped to the kiln body.
-Sometimes this box will be placed on top of the kiln base which is encased in a foam mold on top of the kiln.

-- 4. The furniture kit, vent, and rolling stand (if ordered) are typically packed on top of the exterior packaging.
-It is then all strapped and shrink wrapped to prevent separation while in transit. - Vent Controls are packed inside the sleeve with the kiln. - Vents, vent doublers and additional small parts are typically packed on top of exterior packing and shrink wrapped and strapped. - 7.
-The control panel is typically in a box packed against the kiln in one of the cartons corners.
+- All Easy-Fire kilns use a foam mold on top of the body that also holds the kiln base slab. - e14S-3, e18S-3, e18M-3, e18T-3, e23S-3, e23M-3, and e23T-3 kilns are packed with the stand and instruction manual in a separate box packed beside the kiln body and shrink wrapped to the kiln body. - e28S-3, e28M-3 and e28T-3 kilns have the stand and instruction manual packed in a separate box and placed on top of the kiln base which is encased in a foam mold on top of the kiln. - 4.
+M & T models are packed with the furniture kit, vent and rolling stand (if ordered) on top of the exterior packaging.
+It is then all strapped and shrink wrapped to prevent separation while in transit. - 5.
+S models usually have the furniture kit (if ordered) packed on top of the foam mold. - 6.
+Vent Controls are packed inside the sleeve with the kiln. - Vents, vent doublers and additional small parts are packed on top of exterior packing and shrink wrapped and strapped.